lytics/pathforajs/docs/docs/customization/form_legacy.md

- Pathfora allows for some customization on form elements including hiding specific input fields, setting placeholder text, and selecting which fields are required for the user to submit the form.
+Pathfora now supports fully customizable [form elements](/types/form.md).
+This doc outlines the customization options for deprecated forms including hiding specific input fields, setting placeholder text, and selecting which fields are required for the user to submit the form.

 ## fields